4 Types of Car Brakes

 Anti-lock braking systems (ABS) are found on most newer vehicles.
 If the stationary brakes are applied suddenly, ABS prevent the wheels from locking up in order to keep the tires from skidding.
 This feature is especially useful when driving on wet and slippery roads.

 If you need brake maintenance or repair, Walker's Auto Repair & Towing can take care of your needs quickly and affordably.
-Call us at 479-783-3736 or visit us in Fort Smith, AR and our mechanic will inspect your vehicle, provide cost-effective recommendations.
+Call us at 479-783-3736 or visit us at 2911 Grand Ave, Fort Smith, AR and our mechanic will inspect your vehicle, provide cost-effective recommendations.